-5.10.2 Configuring Ports
+5.11.2 Configuring Ports

 Default Values and Labels In versions 1.4 and greater, package developers can add labels and default values for parameters.
 To add this functionality, you need to use the defaults and labels keyword arguments and pass the values as strings.
-For example, or in the older syntax,
+For example,